 - Run the installer.

-- Run the optimizer (automatically adjusts the settings).
+- Run the optimizer (to automatically adjust the settings).

 ➕ Built-in chat